 USC, Fall 2021, with Zoë Johnson King

-An applied ethics and epistemology course on the questions around public healthcare, racial justice, and fake news.
+An applied ethics and epistemology course on public healthcare, racial justice, and fake news.

 PHIL168: The Meaning of Life